shantoroy/shantoroy.github.io/_posts/2025-03-04-writing-dockerfile-best-practices-and-enhancements.md

 ### 4. Downloading External Resources (NLTK Example)

-Some applications rely on external data (e.g., NLTK datasets).
+Some applications rely on external data.
+For example, if you are developing a chatbot or AI agent, you may need to install or download NLTK datasets.

 ```dockerfile
 RUN python -m nltk.downloader -d /usr/local/share/nltk_data all